Automattic/gutenberg-block-styles/README.md

 ## Overview

 This repository is meant to be an introduction to one of the simplest forms of customization in the editor: Block Styles.
-Block styles just add an extra classname to a block, so they're relatively simple to create and customize.
+Block Styles just add an extra classname to a block, so they're relatively simple to create and customize.

 ![Block Styles Example](https://cldup.com/xpyaqSiB3h-3000x3000.png)